 JMF: We appreciate you taking the time out of your schedule, which is pretty full, to be here with us.
 You have been a professor of theology for some time, and you’ve written a number of books that we’ll be talking about.
 Tell us the story of how you became a theologian and how you got into writing such books on the topics that you’ve chosen.

-But when I was 19, I was a high-school dropout wandering through life in Edinburgh, Scotland, and I had an experience that drove me the next Sunday to church.
+When I was 19, I was a high-school dropout wandering through life in Edinburgh, Scotland, and I had an experience that drove me the next Sunday to church.
 The minister got into the pulpit, said, “Let us worship God,” and instantly I knew that God wanted me to preach the gospel.
-Then I had to go back to high school and all the rest and so on and so forth, and then discovered I was quite good at this stuff, and started picking up degrees and became, by God’s good providence, a student of Tom Torrance and James Torrance.
+Then I had to go back to high school and all the rest, and then discovered I was good at this stuff, and started picking up degrees and became, by God’s good providence, a student of Tom Torrance and James Torrance.
 At times I scratched against them, but at the foundation of my theological formation there was this classical, orthodox, evangelical, catholic theology of the confessional church.

-Eventually after all my studies were completed and I came to the United States, I married an American woman and started to preach, and realized that the gospel I was to preach was the classical faith of the church.
+After all my studies were completed and I came to the United States, I married an American woman and started to preach, and realized that the gospel I was to preach was the classical faith of the church.
 That’s what began the process of inquiring more and more fully, “What am I to say in the sermon?”
-Then in due course I was called to Pittsburgh Theological Seminary, now over 27 years ago.
+In due course I was called to Pittsburgh Theological Seminary, now over 27 years ago.
 Then it became, “What do I teach the students who are going to preach the gospel?”
 That was the concern.
-And so this classical theology has been with me almost from the beginning.
+This classical theology has been with me almost from the beginning.

 JMF: You’ve done a lot of work with pastors, and about pastoral work, pastoral spirituality, and so on, and you’ve indicated in some of your recent books that pastoral work and social work seem to be overlapping in the church.
 Is that a good thing, or is that a bad thing?

-If I could put this in a very simple image, and I use this image often in my teaching, you walk into a situation—hospital room, classroom, you are in a conversation at the grocery store with someone, and the primary defining pastoral question is, “Has Jesus showed up?”
+If I could put this in a simple image (I use this image often in my teaching), you walk into a situation—hospital room, classroom, you are in a conversation at the grocery store with someone, and the primary defining pastoral question is, “Has Jesus showed up?”
 In the freedom of his love and in the power of the Spirit, I believe he does, because that’s his choice to be with us.